 Israel is taking a wait-and-see attitude toward Kosovo’s declaration of independence from Serbia.

-A statement from the Foreign Ministry on Monday said that the Jewish state “was following the developments and will formulate its position later on.”
+A statement from the foreign ministry Monday said that the Jewish state “was following the developments and will formulate its position later on.”

-Kosovo was the southern region of Serbia where a war between Kosovo’s majority ethnic Albanians and Serb troops ended in stalemate in 1999, after which the United Nations administered Kosovo.
+Kosovo was the southern region of Serbia where a war between the majority ethnic Albanians and Serb troops ended in stalemate in 1999, after which it was administered by the United Nations.

-Israel has strong historical ties to Serbia, which opposed Kosovo’s independence.
-In a December interview, an Israeli Foreign Ministry spokesman told JTA Israel would not be the first country to recognize Kosovo, but said it would not be the last, either.
+Israel has strong historical ties to Serbia, which opposes Kosovo’s independence.
+In a December interview an Israeli foreign ministry spokesman told JTA that Israel would not be the first country to recognize Kosovo, but added it would not be the last.